Greedycell/CR-2.1.8/README.md

 4. Now it is finished and you can use my client linked in the releases to connect to your server.

 ## Why does the game have like half the features not working?
-This repository is only for testing purposes or you can take the packet structure and make a whole new server, you need to implement all the packets and logic yourself.
+This repository is only for testing purposes or you can take the packet structures and make a whole new server, you need to implement all the packets and logic yourself.

 ![screen](/Screens/game.png)